wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-handle-handset-input-dtmf-from-a-phone-call-in-asp-net-core.md

 ---
 The fundamental building block of any Interactive Voice Response (IVR) system is handling input.
 There are generally two types of input that you can take programmatically from a Public Switched Telephone Network (PSTN), both of which are supported by Vonage:

-1. [Dual-Tone Multi-Frequency (DTMF)](https://developer.nexmo.com/voice/voice-api/guides/dtmf)—these are input events collected from your user's handset.
+1. [Dual-Tone Multi-Frequency (DTMF)](https://developer.vonage.com/voice/voice-api/guides/dtmf)—these are input events collected from your user's handset.
 E.g., "press 1 for sales, 2 for customer service"
-2. [Automatic Speech Recognition (ASR)](https://developer.nexmo.com/voice/voice-api/guides/asr)—these are speech recognition events where the input is the user's voice.
+2. [Automatic Speech Recognition (ASR)](https://developer.vonage.com/voice/voice-ai/guides/asr)—these are speech recognition events where the input is the user's voice.

-In this tutorial, we're going to be using the [Vonage Voice API](https://developer.nexmo.com/voice/voice-api/overview) to learn how to quickly snap the former (DTMF) into our ASP.NET core applications.
+In this tutorial, we're going to be using the [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) to learn how to quickly snap the former (DTMF) into our ASP.NET core applications.
 Collecting DTMF from a user over a PSTN call will involve the following:

-1. Setting up a [Vonage API Account](https://dashboard.nexmo.com/sign-up) if you don't have one
+1. Setting up a [Vonage API Account](https://dashboard.nexmo.com/sign-up) if you don't have one.
-2. Creating a Vonage Application using the [CLI](https://github.com/Nexmo/nexmo-cli)
+2. Creating a Vonage Application using the [CLI](https://github.com/Vonage/vonage-cli).
 3. Write some C# code.
 4. Connect our app to the web.